-That’s just one example of how to repurpose an infographic into other content assets.
-You could also make your infographic into a YouTube video, or you could talk about it in a podcast.
-The point is that if your infographic does go viral, don’t just sit back contently.
-Take advantage of the virality, and create more content.
+You could also turn your infographic into a YouTube video or you could talk about it in a podcast.
+The point is that if your infographic does go viral, don’t just sit back contentedly.
+Take advantage of the virality, and create more content around it.

 * 9 Ways to Repurpose Your Old Blog Content

 * How to Use Google Keyword Planner for Content Creation

 * Omnichannel Marketing: Using the Content Sprout Method to Overcome Info Overload

 Takeaway on Infographics

 Shutterstock, an online marketplace for licensing royalty-free images, created an infographic based on its customers’ data about which images they were downloading most often.
 This one infographic got more than 100 mentions, 6 billion unique site visits, 5,300 social media shares, and more than 11,000 social media engagements.